The Case of the Mysterious Citations: METHODOLOGY

 \ding{205} \textbf{Parse entry}: String search is used to find DOIs and ArXiv identifiers.
 Regular expressions are used to identify title, authors, and venue from 12 empirically-identified reference formats.

-\ding{206} \textbf{Search external aggregators for matching publications}: Depending on the extracted metadata, a variety of external sources are search for matching publications.
+\ding{206} \textbf{Search external aggregators for matching publications}: Depending on the extracted metadata, a variety of external sources are searched for matching publications.
 Those sources are ArXiv, Crossref, dblp, Google Books, OpenAlex, and the U.S. Department of Energy Office of Science and Technical Information (OSTI).
+Matches are determined with Levenshtein ratio.
+To prevent false negatives, we only consider metadata a match for a ratio of 1.

-\ding{207} \textbf{Manually validate machine results}: If a citation was not found automatically, manually search for the article.
-If a web search does not validate its existence or returns only ResearchGate articles, open the cited location, such as the journal volume or proceedings, and check the cited pages.
-For ArXiv pre-prints, check against previous versions for title and author discrepancies.
+\ding{207} \textbf{Manually validate machine results}: If a citation is not found automatically, the pipeline prints the closest match while highlighting differences.
+For each flagged citation, a comparison must done with the closest match to check for typos.
+Assuming no similar title or authors were found, a manual search for the article must be carried out.
+If a web search does not validate the existence of the cited publication, the cited pages within the journal volume or proceedings are checked for the cited content.
+For ArXiv pre-prints, previous versions of the pre-print are checked for title and author discrepancies.